timshenkao/StringKernelSVM/README.md

 stringSVM.py - basic algorithm from the article stringSVM_K2.py - algorithm with K''() from the article.
 Though authors say that algorithm with K''() is faster,
     in my realization, it comes out to be slower than basic algorithm.

+CONCLUSION:
+Algorithms offered in the above mentioned article (pp. 424 - 426) are slow.
+Recursive realization leads to extensive memory usage (depth of recursion is achieved pretty soon).
+Caching helps not but so much as desired.